 11. What to Do if a Nest Thermostat Is Not Compatible

-12. Can I Manually Control My Nest Thermostat?
+12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats are loaded with innovative features designed to improve comfort while keeping costs low.
-However, you can actually turn off the smart features if you prefer manual controls similar to normal thermostats.
+Nest Thermostats are loaded with innovative features designed to make life more comfortable and save money.
+However, you can actually turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.

 • Eco: From the main screen, go to Settings, scroll to Eco.
-Once in Eco, select Off for both the current Heat to and Cool to temperatures, before selecting Done.
+Once in Eco, select Off for both the Heat to and Cool to temperatures, and select Done.

 • Home/Away Assist: From the main screen, go to Settings and select Home/Away Assist.
 Then, select Stop Using and click Done.